Sounders hit quarter pole on season after scoreless draw with Austin FC

 The Sounders remain the top team in MLS.
-But after a scoreless draw with expansion side Austin FC at Lumen Field on Sunday night, another fang from their bite was removed.
+But after a scoreless draw with expansion side Austin FC at Lumen Field on Sunday night, another fang from Seattle’s bite was removed.

 The Rave Green didn’t flex as it normally does on its home turf.
 The Sounders’ best chances to score flew high over or skimmed outside of goal and the one that slipped in was disallowed after review.
-The positive — and it’s a big one — is Seattle still is not conceding a goal within the run of play.
+The positive — and it’s a big one — is Seattle still has not conceded a goal within the run of play.

 “Frustrating is the word that we would use,” Sounders midfielder Cristian Roldan said.
 “Sometimes we rush ourselves then we don’t find the right final pass that can really change the game.
 That sloppiness is also in the head.
 You have to be mentally strong throughout the game and make the right decisions in the final third.
 I thought in the last two games we didn’t do that.”